Danube Cycling Path – The Ultimate Guide

 • in Slovakia it is possible to rent a bike for 15€, usually, the panniers are paid only once (not daily) and cost about 10€ in total;

 Keep in mind that renting a bike for one day is more expensive, usually, discounts are applied for longer periods.
-We didn’t find particular information about bike rentals in Serbia and Romania, we figure you can find them in the main cities.
+We didn’t find particular information about bike rentals in Serbia and Romania, but we figure you can find them in the main cities.
 If you have information please contribute in the comments section.

 What to see along the Danube cycle route